 On appeal, the California Court stated that using the time rule in that manner was not the proper method.
 That was because the Colonel earned the entire retirement after thirty years and the additional two years were irrelevant toward the benefits.
 Therefore, the correct number to use was four years as the community property portion and not six.

 California appellate cases have come down over the years which have applied the Brown Formula and time rule.
 Others have refused to do so when the substantial relationship did not exist.
-The key for your purposes is that a closer look should be had and a focus should fall on the substantial relationship between time and the benefits that are being divided.

 Does the Brown Formula and time rule determine whether an asset is community property?